 Quizlet offers another great feature that you don’t see in the other tools – flashcards.
 You can use their pre-built flashcard study decks, or you can build your own.
 This tool is definitely designed for retrieval practice, which is still the best way to help students recall of important information.

 The limited functionality of this really does mean it is just a quizzing tool, but again they have a lot of ready to go templates in almost any subject imaginable.
+This is one of those Kahoot alternatives many teachers love.

 Google Classroom is the preferred virtual learning platform for many schools and teachers.
 Designed to be a classroom management tool, it allows you to have interactive sessions with students remote and in-person at the same time.
 You can easily provide course materials, instructional videos, or study guides through the platform, as well as accepting and tracking incoming student work.